encukou/snake-workshop/lessons/beginners/install/macos.md

 # Installing Python for macOS

-Install the tool [Homebrew](http://brew.sh), which simplifies the installation of applications and libraries that we will need for programming.
+Run the following command in the command line to install [Homebrew](http://brew.sh), a tool that simplifies the installation of applications and libraries that we will need for programming.
-How to do it?

-Run the command in the command line:

 ```console
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Then enter the following command and Python will be installed:
+Then install Python using the following command:

 ```console
 $ brew install python3
 ```

-Check that you have version 3.6 or higher.
+Check that you have Python version 3.6 or higher.

 ```console
 $ python3 --version